Gantry¶

 That means that everything your experiment writes to this directory will be persisted as a Beaker dataset when the experiment finalizes.

-How can I just see the Beaker experiment spec that Gantry uses?¶
+How can I see the Beaker experiment spec that Gantry uses?¶

 You can use the --dry-run